To the Unprincipled Woman deep in adultery,

 Then get away from the entire situation.
 They have lots of work to do.
 It’s not up to you now whether they make it work or not.

 It is your responsibility to take control of your life and turn it around.
-You don’t have to stay in the filth of infidelity and adultery.
+You don’t have to stay in infidelity and adultery.

 What You Need To Do: